ANALYSIS-As Bank of Japan switches gears, roaring dollar hits the skids

 BOJ Governor Haruhiko Kuroda, who steps down in April, said this was a technical measure aimed at improving the way the bond market works and in no way was a form of monetary tightening.

-Be that as it may, the timing caught investors off guard, sending the yen up by the most in six weeks JPY=EBS and Japanese government bond yields to their highest in seven years JP10YTN=JBTC - effectively doubling long-term borrowing costs.
+The timing caught investors off guard, pushing the yen up roughly 4% against the dollar, its largest one-day gain in 24 years JPYUSD=R. The dollar was last down 3.9% at 131.60 yen.
+Benchmark Japanese 10-year yields to their highest in seven years JP10YTN=JBTC - effectively doubling long-term borrowing costs.

+The BOJ's move will likely reduce demand for U.S. Treasuries, analysts said.
+Japan, the world's largest non-U.S. holder of U.S. government debt, has reduced its load of Treasuries for the last several months, selling them to defend the yen that at one point lost about 25% of its value against the dollar and as hedging costs have skyrocketed.

 The dollar has risen 9% this year, as the Federal Reserve has jacked up interest rates to combat inflation at 40-year highs.
 It has clocked the most gains against the yen, which has been weighed down by the BOJ's policy of controlling longer-term yields.